PioBuczek/PasswordValidator/README.md

 </div>

-If you don't want set up environment variables, you can create a .env file in the root directory of the project and add the environment variables there in the following format:
+Next, you need to create of virtual environments (venv).
+In the terminal, write the command that will create your venv and install library which are necessery:

 ```console